ickoxii/misc-notes/README.md

 ## [Learn Dot Files](learn-dot-files/)

 Information on configuration files for macOS (and maybe a bit of LINUX).

+Consolidating all of our configuration files in one directory, then creating symlinks to where the application expects to read its config file.

 ## [Learn Git](learn-git/)